This dictionary covers graphic design, prepress and print terminology

 A series of typographic format stored so that they can be quickly applied to blocks of text.
 Style sheets should also include some graphic information, such as rules and colors.
 Using style sheets is easier than manually formatting large sections of text.

-A pen sharped pointer that is connected to a computer and used on a digitizing tablet to position images and locate functions on a menu.
+A pen shaped pointer that is connected to a computer and used on a digitizing tablet to position images and locate functions on a menu.

 A secondary phrase usually following a headline.
 It displays line(s) of lesser size and importance than the main headline.

 In typography, characters set in a smaller point size and positioned below the baseline.
-Subscript are typically used in chemical equations and sometimes called inferiors.
+Subscript is typically used in chemical equations and sometimes called inferiors.

 – Any material that can be printed on, such as paper, film, plastic, fabric, cellophane or steel.